Symbolic Dynamics for the Geodesic Flow on Two-dimensional Hyperbolic Good Orbifolds: Cells in

-By Proposition~\ref{propsequences}, the set $\ch(\pch)$ does not depend on the choice of $h_\pch$.
-The family $\fch \sceq \{ \ch(\pch) \mid \pch\in\fpch\}$ is called the \textit{family of cells in $H$ assigned to $\fpch$}.
-Each element of $\fch$ is called a \textit{cell in $H$}.
-Note that the family $\fch$ of cells in $H$ depends on the choice of $\fpch$.
-If we need to distinguish cells in $H$ assigned to the basal family $\fpch$ of precells in $H$ from those assigned to the basal family $\fpch'$ of precells in $H$, we will call the first ones \textit{$\fpch$-cells} and the latter ones \textit{$\fpch'$-cells}. \end{construction}
+Note that the family $\fch$ of cells in $\h$ depends on the choice of $\fpch$.
+If we need to distinguish cells in $\h$ assigned to the basal family $\fpch$ of precells in $\h$ from those assigned to the basal family $\fpch'$ of precells in $\h$, we will call the first ones \textit{$\fpch$-cells} and the latter ones \textit{$\fpch'$-cells}. \end{construction}

 \begin{example} Recall the Example~\ref{excycles}.
 For the Hecke triangle group $G_5$, Figure~\ref{cellHecke} shows the cell assigned to the family $\fpch=\{\pch\}$ from Example~\ref{exprecells1}.